- On this page:

-We work collaboratively with others, including the Queensland Department of Agriculture and Fisheries (who are responsible for day-to-day fisheries management), the Australian Government Department of Agriculture, Water and the Environment, and commercial and recreational fishers, to continuously improve fishing gear and methods.
+We work collaboratively with others, including the Queensland Department of Agriculture and Fisheries (who are responsible for day-to-day fisheries management), the Australian Government Department of Climate Change, Engergy, the Environment and Water, and commercial and recreational fishers, to continuously improve fishing gear and methods.
 While fisheries management continues to improve, a number of risks remain, which are being progressively addressed.

 Types of commercial fishing